listenToRipley/python/Notes/Files.md

 ## Sending Emails

+We are using the module [EmailMessage](https://docs.python.org/3/library/email.message.html) for this work.

 [The example](../Examples/Files/emails.py), will not work unless you have the [smtp](./Files.md/#smtp) running before you start this.

 You should see on your localhost the email sent once the code is run.